vhsconnect/easyTries/README.md

 trie.get("st"); // expected ["stew", "stanley"]
 ```

-#### StartAt
+#### Get Depth

-Probably only useful for extremly large sets, over-the-network operations, or if you want to filter out strings smaller than a particular length
+Only return results after a certain string length is met.
+Probably only useful for extremely large sets, over-the-network operations, or if you want to filter out strings smaller than a particular length.

 ```js
 let trie = easyTries({ startAt: 3, casing: "lower" });